Mulligatawny Chicken Soup

 So take care and watch so you aren’t wasting precious time and ingredients.

-Meanwhile, you can chop up your chicken pieces.
-A trick I picked up from a chef was to use frozen chicken breasts when cutting them into chunks for soups or stews.
+An expert trick I picked up from a chef I worked with was to use frozen chicken breasts when cutting them into chunks for soups or stews.
 It makes for an easier time as the chicken doesn’t slide around.
-The other nice thing is that it makes perfectly shaped pieces, which the OCD in me really appreciates. 🙂

 Into the pot go the chicken pieces.

 Be sure to follow me on social media!
-I love pinning to Pinterest, sharing on Facebook and posting pics to Instagram.
+I love pinning to Pinterest, sharing on Facebook, and posting pics on Instagram.
 See you there. 🙂

 Want to Save This Recipe?